tajobe/altcoin-autosell/README.md

         # Do not autosell LTC
         - LTC
 ```
-NOTE: coinmins and excludes sections are optional.
+*NOTE*: coinmins and excludes sections are completely optional.